Mike11199/applyYourSelf---Job-Tracker/README.md

 <img src="https://user-images.githubusercontent.com/91037796/171723508-c90523fd-f41f-4338-a6f5-f372adc5fc66.png" width=55% height=55%>

--Used a reducer (a function that take the current state and an action as arguments, and return a new state result) and dispatch functions to enable alerts to show and clear after a brief period of time (user not inputting all values into the form, etc.)
+-Used a reducer (a hook or function that takes the current state and an action as arguments, and return a new state result) and dispatch functions to enable alerts to show and clear after a brief period of time (user not inputting all values into the form, etc.).
+We can update the state by returning the spread operator (...) on the state (...state), and in a comma separted list the other state values we want to add/change.

 <img src="https://user-images.githubusercontent.com/91037796/171750486-4053e32c-028b-4690-9281-7f4e01e18475.png" width=40% height=40%>